Workflow template for Tallyfy

 task

 While the incident is fresh, capture a full post-incident report.
 Include the timeline, root cause, actions taken, and the business impact.
 Then run a blameless retrospective with your team to surface what went well and what you'd do differently next time.
 Store this report in your incident knowledge base so future teams can learn from it.
-Good documentation turns a painful incident into a valuable asset.
+Good documentation turns a painful incident into a useful asset.

 11